 Special assessments go beyond water and sewer hookups.
 Stormwater, street lights, road pavings, and many other community improvement assessments may affect a property.
 In many areas, just like water and sewer, these assessments may be levied and managed by the county even if the property’s municipality is a city within the county and vice versa.

-Assessment Districts formerly known as Special Taxing Districts are common in Miami-Dade County.
-These are districts where a majority of property owners have agreed to allow the county to provide public improvement and special services through a non-ad valorem assessment.
+Assessment Districts, formerly known as Special Taxing Districts, are common in Miami-Dade County.
+These are districts where a majority of property owners have agreed to allow the county to provide public improvement and special services through a non-ad Valorem assessment.

-Theses are services that go beyond the scope of other common special assessments and include:
+These are services that go beyond the scope of other common special assessments and include:

 - Street Lighting Districts

 - Multi-Purpose Maintenance Districts (landscaping and other community maintenance)

 - Capital Improvements Districts (one-time upgrades and improvements to water/sewer, drainage, utilities, and other roadway improvements.)

 Both developers and homeowners can petition to create a special taxing district and require either approval by the Board of County Commissioners or a majority of qualified voters agree to the conditions.